 Salt water is hard on everything, and a vinyl wrap over your jet ski can help protect the original paint.

 Salt water is still very hard on vinyl as well as on jet ski components, like the impeller housing ring of some models.
-We point out how to check in that post.

 If you do decide to take your jet ski to the beach, make sure that you hose it down afterward and flush out the system to prevent corrosion.